meltano/sdk/docs/implementation/state.md

 names indicating how the stream is expected to be sorted.
 (For performance reasons the order of values specified in `sort_keys` will not be validated.)

+#### Usage Warning for Unsorted Incremental Sync

+The above method works under the assumption that the source system has access to a cursor which can have batch isolation or in some other way freeze the list of records to be provided during sync, and which does not inconsistently add records into the stream which might be created after the initial call.

+Given this scenario:

+- The source can be queried by `updatedAt` (the incremental key), but is sorted by `createdOn`.
+- The stream takes approximately 10 minutes to incrementally sync each day, from 6:00 AM to 6:10AM.
+- The source begins emitting at `6:00AM`.
+- An old record is updated at `6:08AM`.
+- A new record is created at `6:09AM`.

+The following is valid:

+- **Source behavior (valid):** The source iterates through a cursor that is representative of the total records existing at the time of being queried.
+- **Sync behavior:**
+  - Neither the update from `6:08AM` nor the newly created record at `6:09AM` are included in today's sync.
+  - The maximum `updatedAt` value for the day is `5:59AM`.
+  - The records from `6:08AM` and `6:09AM` are both correctly captured the next day.

+The following is _**not**_ valid:

+- **Source behavior (invalid):** The source _does not maintain isolation_ for records as of the original query request, and as a result the stream may contain rows modified after 6:00AM.
+- **Sync behavior:**
+  - The update at `6:08AM` was missed because it affected a row with a much earlier `createdOn` date.
+(Its record was streamed around `6:03AM`, before the update occurred.)
+  - The newly created record at `6:09AM` did get included, on the basis that it was the very item based on sort order, and no isolation was performed by the source.
+  - The maximum `updatedAt` value for the day is `6:09AM`.
+  - _**The edit on the `6:08AM` record will be never get captured, unless or until it is modified again.**_
+  - _**The stream's state is now in an invalid state and can only be repaired by performing a full sync.**_

 ## See Also

 - [Singer SDK Partitioning](../partitioning.md)